lunatech-labs/lunatech-labs.github.com/README.md

 `archives/` - static files (attachments) for editorials, in the generated URL structure

-`editorials/tags/` - browse-by-tag pages - these could generated from the `tags` variables in the articles front-matter sections
+`editorials/tags/_posts/` - Browse-by-tag pages - these could generated from the `tags` variables in the articles front-matter sections.
+These need to be in a `_posts` directory, so that they have the category `tags` from the parent directory, used to generate site tags lists.